aidansteele/flowdog/docs/README.md

 the underlying data to and from Google and the EC2 instance, all while keeping the two connection's different states in sync.

-That's so much work that it's no wonder that even after more than year, it's no wonder that even after more than a year, only massive well-funded vendors have implemented this capability.
+That's so much work that it's no wonder that even after more than a year, only massive well-funded vendors have  implemented this capability.
 And even then, it looks like they're limited to either read-only inspection or dropping suspicious packets.

 ![vendors](vendors-aws-blog.png)